VasuKadekodi/Machine-Learning-Model-on-Rental-Bikes/README.md

       2)	Light Rain: A coefficient value of ‘-0.2852’ indicated that the light snow and rain deters people from renting out bikes
       3)	Year (yr): A coefficient value of ‘0.2335’ indicated that year wise the rental numbers are increasing

+## Recommendations to improve the business
+-	It is recommended to give utmost importance to these three variables while planning to achieve maximum bike rental booking.
+-	As high temperature and good weather positively impacts bike rentals, it is recommended that bike availability and promotions to be increased during summer months to further increase bike rentals.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->